TikTok Hit by European Consumer Group Complaint Regarding Child Safety

 BEUC Blasts TikTok Over Child Protection

 BEUC also said that “TikTok fails to protect children and teenagers from hidden advertising and potentially harmful content on its platform,” and claimed its personal data processing practices are misleading.
-The rapidly growing app’s “copyright terms are equally unfair,” it said, as they give TikTok an irrevocable right to use, distribute and reproduce the videos published by users, without remuneration.”
+The rapidly growing app’s “copyright terms are equally unfair,” it said, as they “give TikTok an irrevocable right to use, distribute and reproduce the videos published by users, without remuneration.”
 The group’s, Director General, Monqiue Goyens said:

 In just a few years, TikTok has become one of the most popular social media apps with millions of users across Europe.
 But TikTok is letting its users down by breaching their rights on a massive scale.
 We have discovered a whole series of consumer rights infringements and therefore filed a complaint against TikTok.
 Children love TikTok but the company fails to keep them protected.
 We do not want our youngest ones to be exposed to pervasive hidden advertising and unknowingly turned into billboards when they are just trying to have fun.